ton-community/ton-docs/docs/v3/documentation/smart-contracts/contracts-specs/highload-wallet.md

 # Highload wallet contracts

-When working with many messages in a short period, there is a need for special wallet called Highload Wallet.
-Highload Wallet V2 was the main wallet on TON for a long time, but you had to be very careful with it.
+When working with many messages in a short period, there is a need for special wallet called Highload wallet.
+Highload wallet v2 was the main wallet on TON for a long time, but you had to be very careful with it.
 Otherwise, you could [lock all funds](https://t.me/tonstatus/88).

 [With the advent of Highload Wallet V3](https://github.com/ton-blockchain/Highload-wallet-contract-v3), this problem has been solved at the contract architecture level and consumes less gas.
 This chapter will cover the basics of Highload Wallet V3 and important nuances to remember.